tecolicom/App-cat-v/README.md

 - **--tabhead**=#
 - **--tabspace**=#

-    Set head and following space characters.
+    Set tab head and following space characters.
 If the option value is longer than single character, it is evaluated as unicode name.

 - **--tabstyle**, **--ts**
 - **--tabstyle**=_style_, **--ts**=...